Skip to main content

 • quickshopsearch.bypass-slow-teleport: Bypass having to wait for the teleportation-countdown

-• quickshopsearch.feature.teleport.closest-player-warp.ban-bypass: Bypass player-warp bans when teleporting
+• quickshopsearch.feature.teleport.nearest-player-warp.ban-bypass: Bypass player-warp bans when teleporting

 Performance Concerns